 - What is API Monitoring?

 - Choosing an API Monitoring Tool

-- How to Set-Up API Monitoring with RapidAPI Testing
+- How to Monitor API Calls with RapidAPI Testing

 - 1. Sign Up for an Account on RapidAPI

 - 3. Schedule Tests to Monitor API Performance with RapidAPI Testing

 - 5. Monitor Latency vs. Size

 - 6. Set Alerts